Here are the details about the ParrotSpeech Group:

 Arielle speaks and understands hundreds of English words, phrases,

 and sentences.
-This capacity is what scientists call cognitive speech.
+This capacity is called cognitive speech.

-In June 2008, she will be 17 years old.
-Arielle is a shy bird, especially around strangers, and as a
+In June 2009, she will be 18 years old.
+Arielle is a shy bird, especially around strangers, and as a "free-speaking

-"free-speaking talking bird," she speaks voluntarily.
-She accompanies me on a daily visit to a park or a
+talking bird," she speaks voluntarily.
+She accompanies me on a daily visit to a park or a walk about the

-rather than a trained parrot.
-The term educated means that she continues to learn language, and Arielle
+than a trained parrot.
+The term educated means that she continues to learn language, and Arielle speaks as a

-a result of learning things from lessons.
+result of learning things from lessons.
 She also learns on her own by associative learning.
-A speech
+A speech sample can

-sample can be heard by clicking identified sound selections located near yellow boxes throughout this site;
+be heard by clicking identified sound selections located near yellow boxes throughout this site; transcription of

-transcription of Arielle's words appear in another yellow box near the bottom of the same page.
-Many
+Arielle's words appear in another yellow box near the bottom of the same page.
+Many speech samples appear

-speech samples appear on the "Another_Mind" page; the transcriptions are in the book
+on the "Another_Mind" page; the transcriptions are in the book Another Kind of Mind.

 Many people consider macaws to be mediocre talking birds.
 Arielle might be an exception.
 She vocalizes

-her thoughts.
-Listeners initially find her recorded speech difficult to understand, but after seeing a
+thoughts.
+Listeners initially find her recorded speech difficult to understand, but after seeing a transcription of

-transcription of her statements they are startled by the range of her conversational topics as well as her
+her statements they are startled by the range of her conversational topics as well as her general comments.

 Arielle is learning English at an advanced grade-school level.
 Her linguistic abilities include:

-• Arielle identifies other animals as ants, butterfly, cat, dog, rabbit, and snake; her vocabulary to
+- Arielle identifies other animals as ants, butterfly, cat, dog, rabbit, and snake; her vocabulary to describe

-• Arielle knows common words that begin with most letters of the alphabet, but she hasn't needed
+- Arielle knows common words that begin with most letters of the alphabet, but she hasn't needed to speak

 How many people are interested in parrot speech?